 Environmental Protection Agency (EPA).

-This action proposes to amend the operating permits regulations of EPA.
+This action amends the operating permits regulations of EPA.
 Those regulations were originally promulgated on July 21, 1992.
-These amendments would extend up to June 1, 2002, all operating permits program interim approvals.
-This action would allow State and local permitting authorities to combine the operating permits program revisions necessary to correct interim approval deficiencies with program revisions necessary to implement the revisions that are anticipated to be promulgated in late 2001.
+These amendments extend up to June 1, 2002, all operating permits program interim approvals.
+This action will allow permitting authorities to combine the operating permits program revisions necessary to correct interim approval deficiencies with program revisions necessary to implement the revisions that are anticipated to be promulgated in late 2001.

 Docket.
 Supporting material used in developing the proposal and final regulatory revisions is contained in Docket Number A-93-50.
-This docket is available for public inspection and copying between 8:30 a.m. and 5:30 p.m., Monday through Friday, at the address listed above, or by calling (202) 260-7548.
+This docket is Start Printed Page 7291available for public inspection and copying between 8:30 a.m. and 5:30 p.m., Monday through Friday, at the address listed above, or by calling (202) 260-7548.
 The Docket is located at the above address in Room M-1500, Waterside Mall (ground floor).
 A reasonable fee may be charged for copying.Start Further Info

 FOR FURTHER INFORMATION CONTACT: